aidatorajiro/rpizero-linux-build/README.md

    MY_KERNEL_NAME=kernel-$MY_KERNEL_SUFFIX
    ```
 1. `sh pack.sh`
-1. `sh packsend.sh`
+1. `sh packsend.sh` make sure you have SSH access to the rpi zero and it is connected to the local network.
+Alternatively, you can just copy generated files at `install/` to the SD card.
+First, copy `boot/firmware` into `/` of the EFI partition (usually the first partition).
+Second, copy `lib/modules` into `lib/modules` of the root partition (usually the second partition).
+Beware of file ownership.
+All files should be owned by `root`.
 1. ssh into the rpizero and edit `/boot/firmware/config.txt`.
 Add following lines to the boot configuration.
 Alternatively, you can edit the SD.
 The file is at `/config.txt` in the EFI partition.
-If anything wrong happens, please edit SD directly and delete these lines to reverse changes made.
+If anything wrong happens (eg. the system doesn't start), please edit SD directly and delete these lines to revert all changes made to the system.
    ```
    [all]
    dtoverlay=dwc2